shaik1002/biggitlabbomb/doc/administration/reference_architectures/2k_users.md

 | Supporting services  | 4 vCPU<br/>15 GB memory | 2 x `n1-standard-2` | 2 x `m5.large`   |

 - For this setup, we **recommend** and regularly [test](index.md#validation-and-test-results) [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) and [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/).
 Other Kubernetes services may also work, but your mileage may vary.
 - GCP and AWS examples of how to reach the Target Node Pool Total are given for convenience.
 These sizes are used in performance testing but following the example is not required.
 Different node pool designs can be used as desired as long as the targets are met, and all pods can deploy.
 - The [Webservice](#webservice) and [Sidekiq](#sidekiq) target node pool totals are given for GitLab components only.
 Additional resources are required for the chosen Kubernetes provider's system processes.
 The given examples take this into account.
-- The [Supporting](#supporting) target node pool total is given generally to accommodate several resources for supporting the GitLab deployment and any additional deployments you may wish to make depending on your requirements.
+- The [Supporting](#supporting) target node pool total is given generally to accommodate several resources for supporting the GitLab deployment as well as any additional deployments you may wish to make depending on your requirements.
 Similar to the other node pools, the chosen Kubernetes provider's system processes also require resources.
 The given examples take this into account.
 - In production deployments, it's not required to assign pods to specific nodes.
 However, it is recommended to have several nodes in each pool spread across different availability zones to align with resilient cloud architecture practices.
 - Enabling autoscaling, such as Cluster Autoscaler, for efficiency reasons is encouraged, but it's generally recommended targeting a floor of 75% for Webservice and Sidekiq pods to ensure ongoing performance.